vincenzomazzeo/map-engine/README.md

 The idea is to use the SQL language to query the XML document and create domain objects.
 In order to do this the Engine uses an in-memory relational database as intermediate tier between XML and domain objects.

-A XML map document, created by the developer at design time, is used to instruct the Engine on how to parse the XML document and save the data into the database and how to read them from the database in a more comfortable way.
+An XML map document, created by the developer at design time, is used to instruct the Engine on how to parse the XML document and save the data into the database and how to read them from the database in a more comfortable way.

 Jump to the [usage](#usage) section to see an example!